Getting your Evanston news from Facebook? Try the Evanston RoundTable’s free daily and weekend email newsletters – sign up now!

 The District 65 New School Committee says in its recent report that students in the central core are “fragmented” across the District.
 This impedes building a school community in the central core.
 It impedes parental involvement and support.

-As a result of these historical events, the central has been deprived of a neighborhood school for more than 40 years, and many African American students have been bused and disbursed to many different schools throughout the District.
+As a result of these historical events, the central core has been deprived of a neighborhood school for more than 40 years, and many African American students have been bused and disbursed to many different schools throughout the District.
 The District’s New School Committee recommended establishing a new school in the central core as a matter of “social justice.”
 We agree.